 The following is a marine safety alert from the U.S. Coast Guard:

-This safety alert is provided for informational purposes only and does not relieve any domestic or international safety, operational or material requirement.
-Developed by the investigators at Sector Houston/Galveston and distributed by the Office of Investigations and Analysis.
-Questions may be sent to Bruce.L.Davies@uscg.mil.
+This safety alert is provided for informational purposes only and does not relieve any domestic or international safety, operational, or material requirement.
+Developed by the investigators of the Marine Safety Unit Port Arthur and the Office of Investigations and Analysis.
+Questions may be sent to HQS-PF-fldr-CGF-INV@uscg.mil.